Resolving Temper Tantrums With Fussy Toddlers

 Focusing on the reason for the tantrum is exactly HOW to ease it or end it.
 Please consider your child's age, perspective, and abilities before assuming they are just being "bad".
 This means determining the various types of tantrums:

-1. Public Tantrum-reasons for public tantrums are oversensitivity and over-stimulation.
+1. Public Tantrum- reasons for public tantrums are oversensitivity and over-stimulation.
 We wonder why kids have tantrums in a toy store.
 It must because they are greedy?
 No!
-How about I take you in a store with everything you've ever wanted and told you to choose one thing or you can't have anything ever not even in the future.
+How about I take you in a store with everything you've ever wanted and said you can't have anything ever... not even in the future.
 Toddlers don't live for the distant future- they want it all now because they live in the now.
+They don't know their birthday is in two months and they could have some of what they want.

 Many parents believe in giving their children choices, but with toys that is almost futile.
 You may present them with two toys in front of them, but they also see the many other toys all around them on the shelves too- sensory overload!!
 Malls, grocery stores, etc are way too overstimulating, but I understand you can't stay away form them all the time.
 Although I once read a book that stated to stay away from these places with your child- take care of your errands without your child.
 Not bad advice if it was practical.